 Years before we had heard the term Atmos Energy, years before we had heard the terms Barnett Shale or Chesapeake or XTO, before natural gas even was piped to our homes, gas was created artificially in local “gas works” that distilled coal or coke.

 Fort Worth got its first gas plant in 1877, established by John and Charles Lockwood.
 In the beginning gas was used only to light downtown streets and some nearby businesses.
 The city gave the Lockwoods a franchise to erect lampposts and to supply gas to the lamps.
 At dusk a lamplighter on horseback rode from lamp to lamp to light them.
-At dawn he made his rounds again to extinguish the lamps.
+At dawn he made his rounds again to unlight them.

 Cowtown’s “Let there be light” night came in March of 1877, when a few downtown streets and even some “business houses” were illuminated for the first time.